gem-spaas/powerplant-coding-challenge/README.md

 ## Welcome !

-If you want to run this code in the chalange please make sure you have all the files in ProductionPlanApi on your local machine.
+If you want to run this code in the challenge please make sure you have all the files in ProductionPlanApi on your local machine.
-Folow the below inttructions
+Follow the instructions below

 ## 1. Prerequisites
 Please make sure you have dotnet core installed on the machine you are running